All Episodes

 So I watched one of these apologists who was clearly troubled by this.

-It wasn't that, it was just, it was kind of insulting and hilarious at the same time.
+And it was the most, I say outrageous, it wasn't that, it was just, it was kind of insulting and hilarious at the same time.

 This guy was ranting and raving and comparing Obama to Reagan dealing with the Soviets.

-Turns out that Reagan, Reagan just was one running the rings around the Soviets, and it was the Soviet Union and imploded, and that's what Obama's done here.
+It turns out that Reagan just was one running the rings around the Soviets and it was the Soviet Union and imploded.

 Obama has seen to it that Iran's going to implode.

-And I'm struck by now, whenever these Democrats get in trouble trying to analyze and actually put Obama somewhere up on this legacy of greatness, they always trot out Ronald Reagan as the comparative.
+And I'm struck by whenever these Democrats get in trouble trying to analyze and actually put Obama somewhere up on this legacy of greatness, they always trot out Ronald Reagan as the comparative.

-Even though they despised Reagan, hated Reagan whenever they want any Democrat president to be thought of as great, they always bring Reagan up.
+Even though they despised Reagan, hated Reagan, whenever they want any Democrat president to be thought of as great, they always bring Reagan up as an example of greatness to which, in this case, Obama should be compared.

-But the there is no similarity between what Obama did here with the Iranians and what Reagan did with Gorbachev, say at Reykjavik or any of the other summits that he had with them.
+But there is no similarity between what Obama did here with the Iranians and what Reagan did with Gorbachev, say at Reykjavik or any of the other summits that he had with them.

-Reagan did clean the Soviet's clock, and the Soviet Union as it existed then is gone.
+Reagan did clean the Soviets' clock, and the Soviet Union, as it existed then, is gone.

 And that's what Reagan's legacy was in terms of foreign policy, actually abolished and got rid of the Soviet Union.